Black Mirrors: CPT-Symmetric Alternatives to Black Holes: The Schwarzschild Black Mirror

-Further evidence for the two-sided geometry in Fig.~2b comes from black hole entropy.
+Further evidence for the two-sided geometry in Fig.~\ref{euclidean-bh}b comes from black hole entropy.
 Gibbons and Hawking \cite{Gibbons:1976ue} compute the entropy of the Schwarzschild black hole by computing the action of the Euclidean Schwarzschild metric (which comes entirely from the Gibbons-Hawking-York boundary term \cite{York:1972sj, Gibbons:1976ue}).
 And, because they compute this action for the {\it one-sided} (blue) spacetime, they obtain a non-zero answer.
-This is a clue that the one-sided Euclidean metric is physically incomplete.
-If, instead, we compute the action/entropy for the two-sided Euclidean spacetime, the answer vanishes (as the two boundary terms, on isometric but oppositely oriented boundaries, make equal and opposite contributions, see Appendix B).
-This suggests a picture in which the full (blue+red) geometry corresponds to the full (pure, zero entropy) quantum state, while the half (blue) geometry corresponds to the mixed state obtained by tracing out the other (red) half; and the black hole entropy corresponds to the entanglement entropy ({\it i.e.}\ the von Neumann entropy of the blue side, after tracing out the red side).
+This is a clue that the one-sided Euclidean metric is physically incomplete. \textit{If, instead, we compute the action/entropy for the two-sided Euclidean spacetime, the answer vanishes (as the two boundary terms, on isometric but oppositely oriented boundaries, make equal and opposite contributions, see Appendix \ref{saddle-point-app}).} This suggests a picture in which the full (blue+red) geometry corresponds to the full (pure, zero entropy) quantum state, while the half (blue) geometry corresponds to the mixed state obtained by tracing out the other (red) half; and the black hole entropy corresponds to the entanglement entropy ({\it i.e.}\ the von Neumann entropy of the blue side, after tracing out the red side).
 This in turn explains why the entropy is proportional to the area of the horizon (since the entanglement entropy between two regions is characteristically proportional to the size of the boundary separating them).

-If we Wick rotate the full Euclidean metric (\ref{EuclideanSchwarzschild}) back to Lorentzian signature using $\tau=it$, we obtain a metric that now covers the full exterior $r>2m$ in Fig.~1a ({\it i.e.}\ regions $I$ and $I'$).
+If we Wick rotate the full Euclidean metric (\ref{EuclideanSchwarzschild}) back to Lorentzian signature using $\tau=it$, we obtain a metric that now covers the full exterior $r>2m$ in Fig.~\ref{fig-kruskal-1}a ({\it i.e.}\ regions $I$ and $I'$).
 This is the Einstein-Rosen bridge \cite{Einstein:1935tc}, which is incomplete as it stands, and needs to be extended to a complete spacetime.
-The conventional completion is the Kruskal extension of Fig.~1a; but here we suggest a different completion.
-The simplest way to introduce this alternative possibility is to extend the metric to the horizon by replacing $t$, as before, with the ingoing (outgoing) Eddington-Finkelstein time coordinate $v_+$ ($v_-$).
-Then the metric becomes
+The conventional completion is the Kruskal extension of Fig.~\ref{fig-kruskal-1}; but here we suggest a different completion.
+The simplest way to introduce this alternative possibility is to extend the metric across the BH (WH) by replacing $t$ with the ingoing (outgoing) Eddington-Finkelstein time coordinate $v_+$ ($v_-$), related by $dv_{\pm}=dt\pm\frac{dr}{f(r)}$, so that the metric becomes